htruong/htruong.github.io/_posts/2018-03-10-crankshaft-chumby-do-you-believe-in-the-users.markdown

 ![mac os x sudo with great power](/assets/posts-images/crankshaft-post-2/TigerSudoCommand.png)

 _Tiger used to warn its users this.
-I don't think newer versions of macOS does this anymore.
+I don't think newer versions of macOS do this anymore.
 [Source](http://jf.omnis.ch/archives/2005/05/sudo-in-tiger.html)_

 Surely I was somewhat fluent with Linux at that point but somehow I always associated that message with OS X (I think because I would log in as root when I wanted to do stuff on my Linux boxes).
 I knew at that point I had a powerful tool that just worked normally but also trusted me to break it when I wanted it to.
 It was memorizing.